Candidate Block

 However, miners will typically look to fill their candidate block with the highest-fee transactions available to maximize the amount they can claim from the block reward.

-So if there are more transactions in the memory pool than can fit in to a candidate block, a miner will prioritize the transactions with the highest fees for inclusion in their block.
+So if there are more transactions in the memory pool than can fit into a candidate block, a miner will prioritize the transactions with the highest fees for inclusion in their block.

 Ancestor Feerate